-Tom stands next to the podium while showing his presentation.
+Tom stands near the screen(s) while showing his presentation.
 The only lights in the room during the presentation should be the podium light and the projector.
 At the end of the presentation, the stage wash will come up again and Tom will move to the center of the stage to take a bow.
 If a Q&A is scheduled, the house lights may come up at this time.

 » Digital Presentations

 As a professional photographer whose images have high resolutions and full tonal ranges, Tom requests high-quality projection equipment, for maximum impact.
 The LCD projector should have a minimum native resolution of XGA (1024 X 768), and be adjustable for color, brightness and contrast.
 The brightness (Lumens rating) should be appropriate for the combination of screen size and audience size.
 Images are mostly 2:3 ratio, with a combination of vertical and horizontal formats.